rvndios/CommonCrypt-Swift/README.md

 ## Example

 To run the this project, clone the repo, and run.
-This project based on CommonCrypto(https://github.com/soffes/CommonCrypto)
+This project based on CommonCrypto(https://github.com/soffes/CommonCrypto) and [Crypto](https://github.com/soffes/Crypto)

 ## Author